Zambia entry requirements for Bosnia and Herzegovina passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer, you must apply for a different visa type before travel or leave and re-enter.
-Overstaying can result in fines or a ban.
+No, the visa-free entry is not extendable.
+If you want to stay longer, you'd need to leave Zambia and re-enter, or apply for a different type of permit before your 90 days are up.
+Overstaying can lead to fines or deportation.

 Official sources